UW-Climate-Risk-Lab/climate-risk-map/experimentation/tile_service/README.md

 Use the notebook with your own input NetCDF (or any input of your choice), and output the COG from the Xarray dataset as `OutputCOG.tif` in the `/data` directory.

+Vector data will come from a PostGIS database.

 ### 2. Run the Tile Service Stack

 First, you will need to have Docker installed on your machine.
 Please follow [these instructions](https://docs.docker.com/engine/install/) to setup if needed.